 We recently wrote about how retaining workers in the current job market requires human and social services agencies to embrace flexible, hybrid work models.
 That post offers strategies to make your social workers feel more supported, no matter where work gets done (think coaching, scheduling check-in times, or investing in workers’ well-being).

 Technology that’s purpose-built for human services also plays a key role in reducing stress and burnout in social workers.
 It can help workers and supervisors stay connected, share work, access case information and forms, and keep confidential information secure, whether they are accessing files in the office, at home, or in their car in a fast-food restaurant’s parking lot.
 Here are a few specific examples:

 - Making time for mission-critical work.
 Social workers are driven by a desire to make a difference and take care of those who need it most.
 Technology removes unnecessary work and administrative obstacles that stand in the way of doing so.
-(For example, our software Traverse helps social workers repurpose two hours per day to spend more time doing the work they love and less time documenting it.)
+(For example, our software Traverse helps social workers repurpose two hours per day to spend more time doing the work they love and less time documenting it.
+Our Case Aide Services also help workers focus on families without sacrificing administrative work.)
 Empowering social workers to fully focus on assisting clients in being healthy, safe, and successful goes a long way in helping them feel fulfilled.

 - Building trust with families.
 Technology allows workers to efficiently collect and make use of documents, forms, photos, and other content without disrupting their interactions or causing discomfort for families.
 It gives them more time to focus on identifying safety risks or resources, which helps families get services faster and reach their goals in a timely manner.